cni-iisc/cni-website/_opportunities/Outreach-Associate.md

 - Creative use of educational technologies for delivering technical content

 **Qualifications:**
 - Bachelor's degree in engineering or science.
+Students pursuing studies may also apply for a part-time position.
 - Excellent written and verbal communication skills.
 - Proficiency in social media platforms, including Facebook, Instagram, Twitter, and LinkedIn.
 - Creative thinking and the ability to generate innovative content ideas.